Jump to a Chapter

 • Patients with involuntary movement disorders

-• Individuals diagnosed with Huntington’s disease
+• People who have Huntington’s disease

 • Adults experiencing chorea (uncontrolled movements)